 We are an information company, working with mining-service companies (suppliers, consultants and contractors).
-We offer several services.

-The third is consultancy work, ranging from providing strategic advice on particular markets, to analysing market trends and assisting clients in pursuing specific market opportunities.
+And we undertake consultancy work, ranging from providing strategic advice on particular markets, to analysing market trends and assisting clients in pursuing specific market opportunities.

-A paper outlining our experience in this area over the past decade is available on request.
+A paper outlining our consultancy experience over the past decade is available on request.

 Source: Stephen Codrington

 Note: credit-card payments can be made via PayPal - simply press the relevant 'Add to Cart' button(s) below.)
 You do not need an account with PayPal to use this facility.

 All the marketing contacts you need!
 Subscribe now to our reports on mining projects in Australia (see Sample Reports and Order Form above).

 KARLAWINDA (gold), Western Australia.
 Early works are underway, with open-cut mining and processing leading to annual gold production of over 100,000 ounces.